 Virtualization can vastly improve efficiency, free up resources, and cut costs.
 But you can't afford to sacrifice performance, security, and existing investments.
-And as you plan for the cloud, it's important to build common services that use your virtualization investment and the cloud, while avoiding vendor dependency.
-So what if you could virtualize both your servers and desktops, manage them from 1 simple interface, and prepare for the cloud on your terms—without compromise?
-See how.
+And as you plan for future technologies like cloud and containers, it's important to build common services that use your virtualization investment while avoiding vendor lock-in.
+So what if you could virtualize both your servers and workstations, manage them from 1 simple interface, and build a foundation for future technologies on your terms—without compromise?

-Support for up to 160 logical CPUs and up to 4TB of memory per virtual machine (VM)
+Support for up to 480 logical CPUs and up to 6TB of memory per virtual machine (VM)

 Up to 95% to 140% performance gains for real-world enterprise workloads like SAP, Oracle, and Microsoft Exchange

 Robust Microsoft Exchange performance and high I/O throughput in Oracle database workloads

 Consolidation ratios of 850+ VMs with enterprise workloads running on a single server

 Awards aren't everything, but we get a little excited when that award is the Best Virtualization Product of 2016.
 Red Hat Virtualization was given that honor by V3's editorial staff and its readers at the V3 Technology Awards event—which means our product not only looks good on paper, but gives IT professionals the high performance they want.

 Only Red Hat Virtualization (formerly Red Hat Enterprise Virtualization) offers complete enterprise virtualization management for servers and technical workstations on the same infrastructure.
 Built on Red Hat Enterprise Linux®, it delivers reliable business agility and continuity for critical Linux and Microsoft Windows workloads at the scale you need.
 And because it's part of Red Hat Cloud Infrastructure, you can prepare for the cloud for a much lower cost than proprietary virtualization solutions.